GET MOVING AMERICA

 Rows

-By focusing on the basics your going to be strengthening your entire body.
 Also these lifts are compound lifts which uses multiple muscle groups compared to isolation workouts which is body building style which you guessed it..
 Focuses on individual muscles.

-I'm not saying that isolation workouts don't have their place but definitely as a beginner you want to learn the main movements and spark your body's own testosterone and growth hormones to activate...
+I'm not saying that isolation workouts don't have their place, but definitely as a beginner you want to learn the main movements, and spark your body's own testosterone and growth hormones to activate...

 That happens with heavy squats not 20lb dumbbell curls.